The easy way to say it – indicators literally indicate when we get in and out of trades.

 So how does one decide on which indicators to work with.

-There are very few pro traders that actually trade strictly on price action, but that is difficult to fully understand, mainly due to ‘where to enter’.
+There are very few pro traders that actually trade strictly on price action.
+It’s difficult to fully understand, mainly due to ‘where to enter’.
 They also started with indicators.

 The most popular and widely used are moving average indicators.
 And even these come in all shapes and sizes.